djdallmann/GamingPCSetup/README.md

  * Troubleshooting and isolating unusual performance behavior
  * A customizable [PowerShell Desired State Configuration (DSC)](CONTENT/DOCS/PSDSC/README.md) to help ensure your settings always stay the same and quickly verified with a simple command.

-Use this page for a minimalistic look: https://djdallmann.github.io/GamingPCSetup/

 If you do use this or redistribute this in any way, please give due credit.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.me/ghgamingpcsetup)